Skip to main content

 2. Generate a pair of SSH keys:

-3. A message will appear asking you to select a directory to store the key pair:
+3. A message will appear asking you to select a directory to store the key pair — example for rsa key:

-To leave the default directory for storing keys, press Enter.
+To leave the default directory for storing keys, click Enter.
 If you want to select a different directory, enter it in the format /path/to/id_rsa and press Enter.

-4. Optional: enter a passphrase for additional security, repeat the passphrase and press Enter:
+4. Optional: enter a passphrase for additional protection, repeat the passphrase and press Enter.
+The passphrase will not be displayed on the command line:

 Enter passphrase (empty for no passphrase):